leikoilja/ha-google-home/README.md

 ## Contribution

-This integration is still in the early stage of it's development.
+This integration is still in the early stage of its development.
 Please use it at your own risk.
 If you encounter issues or have any suggestions consider opening issues and contributing through PR.
 If you are ready to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md).

 ## Credits